-1. Annotate the following in about 100 words each [2x 4 = 8 Marks]
+1. Answer the following in about 100 words each [2x 4 = 8 Marks]

-a.
-At the age of 40, she wanted to end her life as she could not conceive.

-b.
-Though the trees grown by her worth several crores of rupees today, her life has no respite from poverty c.
-One might think that growing trees is not a big deal but one would know the reality of it only when they do it on their own.

-d.
-Her intentions are evidently good as she has planted trees rich in biodiversity a.
+- a.
 All great things have humble, small beginnings.
-Justify the statement based on the life and work of Thimmakka.
+Justify the statement based on the life and work of Thimmakka. - b.

-3. Answer the following in about 100 words each [2x 4 = 8 Marks]

-b.
 Why did Thimmakka and her husband decide to plant trees?
-Describe how hard they tried to succeed in their mission.

-c.
-Who is taking the noble mission of Thimmakka forward and how?
+Describe how hard they tried to succeed in their mission. - c.
+Who is taking the noble mission of Thimmakka forward and how? - d.

-d.
 Why was Thimmakka called Salalumarda?

-Introduction: These lines are taken from the lesson The Green Champion Thimmakka.
+The lesson The Green Champion Thimmakka.
 It is a biographical piece taken from the Internet.

-Context: Thimmakka was born poor. she wasn't educated. she walked as a coolie.
+Thimmakka was born poor. she wasn't educated. she walked as a coolie.
 Her married life wasn't happy because she couldn't become a mother till she was forty.
 Her husband was very cooperative the couple started planting trees in that village in a stretch of 4 km.
 They not only planted them but tender them to maturity.
 Thimmakka foster son, Sri Umesh.
 B.N.
 Umesh has been plating and tending to trees along the roads, in schools, public places, and on the mountain and hilltops.
 He is also successfully running the PRITHBI BACHAO Movement.

-Conclusion: Thus Thimakka started her life and work in a humble manner. got name through a tree-planting mission.
+Thus Thimakka started her life and work in a humble manner. got name through a tree-planting mission.